Buddhist Religious Welfare Trust

+Ministry of Religious Affairs of Bangladesh, dedicated to promoting the welfare of the Buddhist community.
+It supports the maintenance and renovation of Buddhist temples and religious institutions, provides assistance for educational, cultural, and religious activities, and is headquartered in Dhaka, Bangladesh.

 History

 Buddhist Religious Welfare Trust was established in 1984.
 It was placed under the Ministry of Religious Affairs.
 It is headquartered in Kamalapur Dharmarajika Bauddha Vihara in Kamalapur, Dhaka.
 The trust was established under the Buddhist Religious Welfare Trust Ordinance, 1983.
 The trust received 30 million taka from the government for its 2012 budget.